exodus-tola-mindCoder/exodus-tola-mindCoder/README.md

 ---

-- 🔭 **Currently working as:** a Techinivsl product/project Manager and building user centric SaaS products.
+- 🔭 **Currently working as:** a Technical product/project Manager and building user centric SaaS products.
 - 👯 **Looking to collaborate on:** Open-source projects and developer tools.
 - 💬 **Ask me about:** product management or Project management
 - ⚡ **Fun fact:** I don’t code for fun, if it doesn’t solve a problem, I don’t touch it.
 This is basically the Saved Message of My Life!.